Theodosia Meade, Countess of Clanwilliam: Marriage and family

 Theodosia Meade, Countess of Clanwilliam died on 2 March 1817 and was buried in the cemetery of St Peter's Church, Preston Village.

 Politics

 Despite the fact that women would not have the vote for another two centuries, rich and influential women could have significant political influence.
 Lady Clanwilliam's family, the Magills, had a long history of representing Co.
 Down in parliament in the late 1600s and early 1700, and she promoted her sons' political careers to continue the tradition.
 In October 1793 she announced that her absent eldest son Lord Gilford would stand for the Down by-election, but he was not elected and soon fell out with his mother after he married Countess Caroline Thun, daughter of Maria Wilhelmine von Thun und Hohenstein, of a Catholic Austrian aristocratic family.
 The Clanwilliams were a prominent protestant Ascendancy family, strongly opposed to Catholic emancipation in Ireland, and the marriage caused a rift.

-Properties

-She lived at Gill Hall and at Burrenwood, a cottage ornée put up near Castlewellan on some land halfway between her mother's house at Castle Ward, the Greenore Ferry, Rathfriland, and her ancestral seat at Gill Hall.

-Burrenwood

-Burrenwood stands between the forest parks of Tollymore and Castlewellan, beside the Mourne mountains and just inland from Dundrum bay at Newcastle.
-Burrenwood is comparable with the Swiss cottage at Cahir (Tipperary); Derrymore, Bessbrook, Co.
-Armagh (National Trust, of Northern Ireland); and the Petit hameau de la Reine at Versailles.